 There are currently three key ‘types’ of analytics.

-Descriptive Analytics provide an insight into the past and answer the question “What has happened?”
+Descriptive Analytics provides an insight into the past and answers the question “What has happened?”

 You can then use this insight to better prepare for a similar occurrence in the future.